A decision layer for supply chains under pressure.

 Supplier risk intelligence

 Quarterly supplier surveys at 30–50% response rates.
-Stale within weeks.
-No confidence scoring.
+Stale within weeks, with no confidence scoring.

 Continuous, confidence-scored risk signals across all tiers, ranked by business impact, updated in real time.